apache/druid/committer_readme.md

 2. Consider adding `Bug` and `Security` PRs to the next Druid milestone.
 Don't add PRs that are neither `Bug` nor `Security`-related to milestones.

-3. If the PR has obvious problems, such as an empty description or it fails CI, ask the PR author to fix these problems even if you are don't plan to review the PR.
+3. If the PR has obvious problems, such as an empty description or the PR fails the CI, ask the PR author to fix these problems even if you don't plan to review the PR.